 You only need enough to cover the bottom and half and half of the snowflake mold depth.
 Don’t forget to check for bubbles before setting them aside to cure.

-Pro tip: If you want to speed up resin curing for your snowflake ornaments DIY project, you can continue to the next step once your resin is in the gel phase.
-Otherwise, you can wait for your resin to fully cure before moving on.
+⭐️ Pro tip: You can go to the next step of making these DIY snowflake ornaments once your resin is in the gel phase.
+Otherwise, you can wait for your resin to completely cure before moving on.

 Step 5: Mix and add the second resin layer

-For this layer, I’m using a complementary color of resin to accent the colored glitter.
-I’m adding a drop of the transparent pigments and a pinch of the pearl powder.
+For the second layer, mix a complementary resin color to accent the colored glitter.
+Do that by adding a drop of the transparent pigments and a pinch of the pearl powder.

 Then, finish filling the snowflake molds.
-Check for bubbles for setting aside your DIY snowflake ornaments to fully harden.
+Finally, check for bubbles for setting aside your DIY snowflake ornaments to harden.

 Step 6: Drill

-Because these snowflakes cast without a hole, I needed to drill them.
+Because these snowflakes cast without a hole, you need to drill them.

 Mark the spot where you want to drill the resin with a marker.

-Then, drill with a flex shaft or dremel tool.
-I’m using a size #53 drill bit, which is about the size of 18 gauge wire. *Be sure to wear safety glasses and keep long hair tied back when doing this step.*
+Then, drill with a flex shaft or Dremel tool.
+Use a size #53 drill bit, which is about the size of 18 gauge wire.

 Step 7: Finish

-I added curling ribbon to the snowflake ornaments to finish off my DIY project.
-You could also finish them with cord, chain or even fishing line.
+Add curling ribbon to the snowflake ornaments to finish your DIY project.
+You could also finish them with a cord, chain, or fishing line.

-I think my favorite part of making these resin snowflakes is the size of them.
-You will easily see them displayed on a Christmas tree or mantle.
+My favorite part of making these resin snowflakes is their size.
+You will quickly see them displayed on a Christmas tree or mantle.

-Here’s a 60 second trip on how to make these snowflake ornaments DIY:
+Here’s a 60-second trip on how to DIY these snowflake ornaments:

 Ready to try resin crafting but want extra help?

 It’s why I wrote the eBook, Resin Fundamentals.
 I’ve condensed my fifteen years of resin experience into an easy-to-follow book you can read this afternoon.
-Buy the book now and a download link shows up in your inbox in minutes.
+Buy the book now, and a download link will show up in your inbox in minutes.